tatsuyafujisaki/android-playground/markdown/fragment.md

-# Meanings of onStart and onResume
+# Meanings of STARTED and RESUMED
-* onStart ...
+* STARTED ...
 Fragment is visible.
-* onResume ...
+* RESUMED ...
 Fragment has focus.

 # DialogFragment/Fragment lifecycle
 * onAttach()